matter-labs/zksync-lite-docs/docs/zkevm/README.md

 - securing close to [4M transactions](https://zkscan.io/),
 - and used by 98% of all transactions in the recent 4 [Gitcoin grant rounds](https://gitcoin.co/).

-For previous in-depth updates on zkSync 2.0, check out our [Medium](https://medium.com/matter-labs/zksync-2-0-hello-ethereum-ca48588de179).
+For previous in-depth updates on zkSync Era, check out our [Medium](https://medium.com/matter-labs/zksync-2-0-hello-ethereum-ca48588de179).

 To keep up to date with our exciting announcements coming soon, follow our [Twitter](https://twitter.com/zksync).